ComputeCanada/magic_castle/docs/README.md

 Three optional attributes can be defined:
 1. `count`: number of virtual machines with this combination of hostname prefix, type and tags to create (default: 1).
-2. `disk_size`: size in gibibyte (GiB) of the instance's root disk containing the operating system and services software
+2. `disk_size`: size in gibibytes (GiB) of the instance's root disk containing the operating system and service software
-(default: see next table).
+(default: see the next table).
-3. `disk_type`: type of the instance's root disk (default: see next table).
+3. `disk_type`: type of the instance's root disk (default: see the next table).

 Default root disk's attribute value per provider:
 | Provider | `disk_type` | `disk_size` (GiB) |